MoeraOrg/moeraorg.github.io/administration/installation/direct-serving.md

 without accessing the node.
 As a prerequisite, you need to [configure a web server][1] (like NGINX) as a reverse proxy for `moera-node`.

+To store media files in a private Amazon S3 bucket instead, follow the [Amazon S3 configuration guide][5].

 ## Configure the node

 To activate direct serving, set `node.media.direct-serve.source` option to